 Rain, I don’t mind.

-Guest Post, by Christopher Higgs: A Sentence About a Sentence I Love
+A Sentence About a Sentence I Love, by Christopher Higgs

-Guest Post, by Lance Olsen: A Sentence About a Sentence I Love
+A Sentence About a Sentence I Love, by Lance Olsen

 The Dominant and the Longue Durée